The Manifold Kalman Filter Hierarchy, Part 1

 Part 2

 This hierarchy does not stop at invariant filtering.
-The next step is equivariant filtering, where symmetry is used even more explicitly.
+Before moving on to equivariant filters, we discuss legged state estimation as a concrete application in Part 2.
+The next step after that is equivariant filtering, where symmetry is used even more explicitly.
 GTSAM already has the machinery for that as well, including:

-We will cover that in detail in part two.
+We will cover that in detail in part three.

 Disclosure: AI was used to help draft this post.